 The ISTD PhD programme is a 4-year programme with course requirements and strong research components with one of the ISTD faculty members.
-As part of the PhD degree requirements, the following examinations must be passed: an oral qualifying and preliminary exam and the thesis defence.
+As part of the PhD degree requirements, the following examinations must be passed: an oral qualifying examination (QE), an oral preliminary examination (PE) and the thesis oral defence (OD).
 Are you interested?
 Find out about our application requirements here.

-- A student with a Bachelor’s degree is required to take four courses.
+- A student is required to take a minimum of four graded technical courses.
 The student can choose any graduate courses offered by ISTD.
 For graduate courses offered by other pillars and clusters, the student would need to seek advice from the advisor.

 - A student with a Master’s degree may apply for waiver of specific course requirements by submitting the request form.
 The graduate committee shall decide on the application based on the graduate courses taken by the student.
-The approval will be on a case by case basis.
-Approval of exemption would allow the student to add the course being exempted to the transcript, the student must still fulfill the course requirement by taking four other graded courses.
+The approval will be on a case-by-case basis.
+Approval of exemption would allow the student to add the course being exempted to the transcript, the student must still fulfill the course requirements by taking a minimum of four other graded technical courses.

 All students are recommended to complete the required coursework prior to the end of the first year of PhD study.

-- To be eligible for a PhD degree a student must pass an oral qualifying and preliminary exam and the thesis defence.
+- To be eligible for a PhD degree, a student must pass an oral QE (before the end of the second year of candidature) and an oral PE (before the end of the third year of candidature) and the thesis oral defence (OD).

-- All students must meet the necessary teaching experience requirement.
+- All students must complete the necessary teaching assistantship assignment(s).